justv316/Just_My_Repo/docs/2025_RubySapphire_Nuzlocke.md

 	7. Rusturf Tunnel
 		* V♀ : Yell♀ the Whismur
 		* Natalie :
-		a.
-Dewford Town
 	8. Granite Cave
 		* V♀ : aOctogon the Geodude
 		* Natalie :
+		a.
+Dewford Town

 	[Gym_2] Lvl 19 : Knuckle Badge : Brawly
 	[Stopping_Point_2]
 		You should have encountered and attempted to catch 3 more pokemon.
+	Natalie and V♀ Beat Brawly
 	9. Route 109 (No grass here)
-		* V♀ :
-		* Natalie :
 		a.
 Slateport City
 	10. Route 110
 		* V♀ : Bike♀ the Elektrike
 		* Natalie :
 		a.
+Verdanturf Town
+	11. Route 117
+		* V♀ : Illumise♀ the Volbeat
+		* Natalie :
+		a.
 Mauville City

 	[Gym_3] Lvl 24 : Dynamo Badge : Wattson
 	[Stopping_Point_3]
-		You should have encountered and attempted to catch 3 more pokemon.
+		You should have encountered and attempted to catch 1 or 2 more pokemon.
+	V♀ beat Wattson

-	11. New Mauville (Power Plant)
+	12. New Mauville (Power Plant)
 		* V♀ :
 		* Natalie :
-	12. Route 117
-		* V♀ : Illumise♀ the Volbeat
-		* Natalie :
-		a.
-Verdanturf Town

 	13. Route 112
-		* V♀ :
+		* V♀ : Numb♀ the Numel
 		* Natalie :
 	14. Fiery Path
-		* V♀ :
+		* V♀ : Killed Grimer :/
 		* Natalie :
 	15. Route 113
-		* V♀ :
+		* V♀ : Corviknight♂ the Skarmory
 		* Natalie :
 		a.
 Fallarbor Town
 	16. Route 114
-		* V♀ :
+		* V♀ : Babu the Swablu
 		* Natalie :
 	17. Meteor Falls
-		* V♀ :
+		* V♀ : N the Lunatone
 		* Natalie :
 	18. Route 115
 		* V♀ :